opencats/opencats.github.io/_posts/2016-12-01-november-newsletter.md

 - A re-energised and active Developer team actively working to improve base code and functionality.
 - several new features introduced including candidate address completion by zipcode, customisable job-codes, and configurable levels for users.
-- documentation is now standardised into a [readthedocs](http://opencats-documentation.readthedocs.io/) , and easily pritned to PDF.
+- Installation and User documentation is now standardised into a [readthedocs site](http://opencats-documentation.readthedocs.io/) , viewable online and easily printed to PDF.

 ### Development News